One of the most common questions pet owners have is, “Can I give my dog human vitamins?”

 While there isn’t enough research to conclusively say whether human vitamin supplements can help a dog thrive, there is evidence that different vitamins can benefit our beloved companions.

-When to Give Supplements to a Dog
+When To Give Supplements To A Dog

-Vitamin C and Dogs
+Vitamin C And Dogs

 Unlike humans, dogs’ bodies produce vitamin C. However, if a dog becomes ill or is stressed for long periods of time, his or her supply of this essential vitamin can quickly become depleted.
 Physical stress (such as digestive problems, herding, hunting, injuries, or illnesses) and emotional stress (relocation, training, weaning, etc.) can both cause a shortage of vitamin C.2